 Proteins, such as those in animal tissue and plants, strongly absorb ultraviolet (UV) light at approximately 280 nm.
 Rather, it is some of the amino acids which make up the proteins that absorb the UV light.
 The strong absorption of UV light by proteins allows for rapid detection and identification of protein samples, both liquid and solid, by microscopy and microspectroscopy.

 Commonly, the optical absorption of proteins is measured at 280 nm.
 At this wavelength, the absorption of proteins is mainly due to the amino acids tryptophan, tyrosine and cysteine with their molar absorption coefficients decreasing in that order.
 Of course, the molar absorption coefficient of the protein itself at 280 nm will depend upon the relative concentrations of each of these three amino acids.
 Therefore, different proteins can have different absorption coefficients and even the wavelength of the maximum absorption may differ.
 This fact can be used to help identify different types of proteins by relatively fast and simple optical tests.

-Imaging Protein by UV Absorbance
+Imaging Proteins by UV Absorbance

-Spectroscopy of Protein by UV Absorbance
+Spectroscopy of Proteins by UV Absorption

-DNA or RNA purity can also be determined by measuring the absorbance ratios of 260 to 280 nm.
+DNA or RNA purity can also be determined by measuring the absorption ratios of 260 to 280 nm.
 This is because the nucleic acids that make up DNA and RNA absorb strongly at 260 nm.
 A ratio of about 2.0 is considered "pure" for RNA while a ratio of about 1.8 is considered "pure" for DNA.
 Lower ratios indicate the presence of protein.